arangodb/docs/3.8/graphs-custom-pregel.md

 Global Accumulators are following the general definition of an Accumulator.
 Compared to a Vertex Accumulator they do not have local access to the Accumulator.
-Changes can only take place when sending messages and therefore can only be visible in the next superstep round (or in the `onPostStep` routine in the current round).
+Changes can only take place when sending messages or in pre-step and post-step programs and therefore can only be visible in the next superstep round (or in the `onPostStep` routine in the current round).

 ### Custom Accumulator